 You probably have similar memories of roughhousing with your dad.
 Roughhousing offers dads a chance to physically show their affection to their kids in a fun and playful environment.
 When Gus and I wrestle, there are lots of hugs and kisses scattered in-between pretend sleeper holds.

 When you throw your kids up in the air and catch them or swing them upside-down, you’re building your child’s trust in you.
 As they take part in somewhat risky activities with you, your kids learn that they can trust you to keep them safe.
-Just don’t be like this guy when you tell your kids to jump into your arms:

 The beauty of roughhousing is that there’s no right or wrong way to do it.
 Roughhousing is just spontaneous, improvised play that’s both rowdy and interactive.
 Don’t think too much about whether you’re doing it wrong or right.
 Just have fun.

 With that said, the The Art of Roughhousing provides a few guidelines to keep in mind while you’re tossing your kids in the air:

 Safety first.
 While you want to get rough and rowdy with your kids, you don’t want to get too crazy with them.
 Just be aware of your surroundings and keep your kids away from areas where they can get hurt.
 Also, keep in mind that a child’s joints are prone to injury when roughhousing.
 Save the joint locks for when your kids are older and fully developed.

 Don’t roughhouse right before bed.
 For me, I have a tendency to want to horse around with Gus right before bed.
 I’m going to miss the little guy while he’s asleep, so I want to get in as much daddy time as I can before he hits the hay.
 But just like adults, kids need some time right before bed to relax and ramp things down so they can get into sleep mode.
 Unless you want a little night owl joining you on the couch to watch late-night TV, roughhouse earlier in the day.